ruckus/quickbooks-ruby/README.md

 ## Emailing Invoices

-Quickbooks api offers a **send invoice** feature that sends the specified invoice object via email.
+The Quickbooks API offers a **send invoice** feature that sends the specified invoice model via email.
 By default the email is sent to the `bill_email` on the invoice.
-This feature returns an updated invoice object with updated `email_status` and `delivery_info` as shown below:
+This feature returns an invoice model with updated `email_status` and `delivery_info` as shown below:

 ```ruby
 invoice = invoice_service.fetch_by_id("1")
 sent_invoice = invoice_service.send(invoice)

 puts sent_invoice.email_status
 => EmailSent
 puts sent_invoice.delivery_info.delivery_type